ervwalter/ewalnet-docpad/src/documents/posts/2013-10-10-deploying-docpad-sites-to-azure.html.md

 #### Node Version Detection

-Next, this code uses a Microsoft-provided script to parse our package.json file to determine what version of Node and NPM we need and it initializes a couple variables to hold the paths to those too executables.
+Next, this code uses a Microsoft-provided script to parse our package.json file to determine what version of Node and NPM we need and it initializes a couple variables to hold the paths to those two executables.

 ``` dos
 :: 1.
 Select node version